The End of the World, Plan B: A Guide for the Future

 “Will change the way we think of the end times.” — Charles Randall Paul

-Also available in ebook on Kindle, Nook, Kobo, and Apple.
+Available in ebook on Kindle, Nook, Kobo, Google Play, and Apple.

 Environmental decline, political gridlock, war and rumors of war, decadence, and immorality.
 The End of the World, Plan B traces the idea of the end, or destruction, of the world through a number of spiritual traditions.
 It shows that our present understanding of the “end game” has been distorted by a modern emphasis and demand on justice as the ultimate good.
 As an alternative to this self-destructive approach, Charles Shirō Inouye shows that in these traditions, justice is not the isolated end in itself that we ought strive for; rather it is taught in tandem with its balancing companion: compassion.
 Plan B is a hopeful alternative to our fears about how things are going.